-On March 14, I was able to spend a day that was almost heaven.
+(Out of the vault) – On March 14, I was able to spend a day that was almost heaven.
 Or at least what I hope heaven is like.
 I was within arms distance of both my mother and my daughter.
 When you live on different continents, this is special.
 This means we were able to hug each other if we wanted to hug each other.
-We were able to look into each other’s eyes and we could see each other’s smiles.
-With all the news and concerns about the sandwich generation, sometimes we forget we are very lucky to be able to share the aging of a parent with our own children, their grand children.
+We were able to look into each other’s eyes, and we could see each other’s smiles.
+With all the news and concerns about the sandwich generation, sometimes we forget we are very lucky to be able to share the aging of a parent with our children, their grandchildren.
 As my daughter, Jackie says, “This is what old age should look like and I hope I get to share it with you.”

-March 14th is Albert Einstein’s birthday but that was not special enough!
+March 14th is Albert Einstein’s birthday, but that was not unique enough!
 For many people 3.14 might not be that much of a “special day” but for us… it is Pi day.
-Most people I know are content to celebrate the world’s most famous mathematical constant to its second decimal place but for some it can be way more fun.
+Most people I know are content to celebrate the world’s most famous mathematical constant to its second decimal place, but for some, it can be way more fun.
 I love the people who get carried away with this stuff and celebrate 3/14 by staying up to 1:59 in the morning and then waiting until 26 seconds past the minute to take this first bite of Pi Pie.

 Jackie, my daughter, told me if she is lucky she will get to have all of her electives at college to be math classes her senior year!
 Therefore making a math connection is perfect for our family ritual.
-These rituals are very important for all families but vital for global nomads.
+Now she has completed her Masters in Applied Mathematics, so it is even more exciting!

 Historically, we had always loved Grandma Wright’s pies.
 To combine both, math and pie, seemed appropriate to spread some love.
 Family rituals are to make connections and show love.

-As I try to blog with some sort of pattern or continued theme, I hope to continue this blog without repeating myself or thoughts. (oops just repeated a blog- but only because it has over 1,685 hits- and that is a lot of hits on my blog site)
+As I try to blog with some pattern or continued theme, I hope to continue this blog without repeating myself or thoughts. (oops just repeated a blog- but only because it has over 4,856 hits- and that is a lot of hits on my blog site)

 I am still debating if I should be irrational or not?

-It does seem rational, balanced, sane and normal having both my child and my mother in the same room at the same time eating pie.
+It does seem rational, balanced, sane and healthy having both my child and my mother in the same room at the same time eating pie.

-I was the Betty Crocker award winner, meaning I had to take a written test about cooking and prove that I understood the concepts behind ‘cooking’.
-When you are trying to put yourself through college, all scholarships are huge and you are so appreciative to get them.
-I am glad I learned how to cook when I was young, I am glad I was able to apply that knowledge into math, science and etc. other aspects of school.
+I was the Betty Crocker award winner, meaning I had to take a written test about cooking and prove that I understood the concepts behind ‘cooking.’
+When you are trying to put yourself through college, all scholarships are huge, and you are so appreciative to get them.
+I am glad I learned how to cook when I was young, I am delighted I was able to apply that knowledge in math, science, etc. other aspects of attending school.